kazurayam/visualtestinginks-gradle-plugin/docs/userguide.md

 The Gradle Plugin `com.github.kazurayam.visualtestinginks` is shared at https://plugins.gradle.org/plugin/com.github.kazurayam.visualtestinginks.
 The latest version as of Oct 2019 is `0.1.21` but it may change in future.
 Please specify the lastest version of the time.

-The line of `vt.version = '1.13.1'` specifies the version of *VisualTestingInKatalonStudio* project shared at https://github.com/kazurayam/VisualTestingInKatalonStudio/releases.
-The latest version as of Jan 2020 is `1.13.1` but it may change in future.
+The line of `vt.version = '1.19.1'` specifies the version of *VisualTestingInKatalonStudio* project shared at https://github.com/kazurayam/VisualTestingInKatalonStudio/releases.
+The latest version as of June 2020 is `1.19.1` but it may change in future.
 Please specifiy the latest version of the time.

 A working example of `build.gradle` file in a Katalon Studio project is here: https://github.com/kazurayam/visualtestinginks-gradle-plugin-test-application/blob/master/build.gradle .